DarasteanuRazvan/Proiect-Automation/README.md

 # Booking Automation Project

+Welcome to my Booking Automation Project!
 This automation project aims to automate the booking process on a booking page using Cucumber, IntelliJ, and Java.

 ## Project Details